ihmeuw/vivarium_research/docs/source/model_design/concept_model/ensemble_distributions/index.rst

 Fitting an Ensemble Distribution to GBD Risk Exposure Data
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This section describes how GBD uses mixture distributions to define an ensemble distribution for modeling risk exposure.
+This section describes how GBD uses mixture distributions to define ensemble distributions for modeling risk exposures.

 Problem setup
 ~~~~~~~~~~~~~~~